Antoinette J. Citizen

 Multiplexing!

-Posted in Arduino, Sims Needs Meter by antoinettejcitizen on 05/13/2011
+Posted in Arduino, experiments, Sims Needs Meter by antoinettejcitizen on 05/13/2011

 This is 5 x 6 matrix of red-green Leds (they are actually rbg, but i don’t need the blue).
 So it is the equivalent of 60 Leds.
 These are running off 16 Arduino pins and way too many hookup wires.
 The vertical rows share common cathodes and the horizontal share anodes.
 A 2ms delay is used to switch between the vertical rows.
 Yellow is created by having red and green on at the same time.